-Even the services of 12-step programs like Alcoholics Anonymous (AA) and Gamblers Anonymous can come with a price: Many claim that no one can succeed in overcoming alcoholism unless they remain in AA or another twelve-step group.
+In private treatment, even the services of 12-step programs like Alcoholics Anonymous (AA) can come with a price: Moreover, many claim that no one can succeed in overcoming alcoholism unless they remain in AA or another twelve-step group, possibly forever.
+Is this really true?